mtirado/jettison/README.md

 `--logoutput` write stdio to logfile, daemon stdio will use a pipe

-use jettison_destruct to clean up pods since your user will lack permission.
+use jettison_destruct to clean up pods. since they are root owned we will need group write permission. (setgid bit)

 #pod configuration